 LITTLE DOCCOMBE.
 Listed by English Heritage (ID no. 85060) as ‘House, formerly farmhouse.
 Probably C17, with some C19 alterations...
 Single storey extension projects from left end.
 Interior contains all 3 C17 fireplaces.
 That to lower room has chamfered wooden lintel with run-out stops, brick oven and shallow shelf at back of the fireplace.
 Hall fireplace has ovolo moulded wooden lintel-and monolithic granite jambs, with wall cupboard beside fireplace.
 Inner room fireplace is smaller and now blocked by range but retains its ovolo moulded wooden lintel.’

 SPRINGWOOD.
 Listed by English Heritage (ID no. 85063) as '2 cottages and tearoom, originally a terrace of 4 cottages with an integral barn at one end.
 Circa early C19.'
+Built in 1828 for workers employed at the Blackingstone quarry.
 Alternatively known as Longbuildings.

 STACOMBE.
 Listed by English Heritage (ID no. 85033) as ‘Farmhouse.
 Circa mid C16 with C17 alterations and modernised in C19.’
 According to a past owner, Mrs Gina Adams, the name Stacombe appears in the earliest manorial court rolls for Doccombe.